clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 	shape.Offset({ 300.0f, 0.0f, 1.0f });
 ```

-For this example, we are going to use a ```ID2D1GeometrySink``` to build up the actual path.
-So we need to create a couple of objects that allow us to get back
+For this example, we are going to use Direct2D to create a custom path using a ```ID2D1GeometrySink``` to help construct the path using line segments of different types:

 ```c++
 	// Create a D2D Factory